 And that’s it!
 This process usually takes only two or three minutes.
 Your phone will reboot and begin with the usual start-up questions, such as language, account, network, etc. Once you see those, you’ll know that the process has worked effectively.

 There are a few things to be aware of.
-First, if you’ve got a Samsung phone, you’re going to be asked for your Samsung account password before you can reset.
-It is required especially when you have created an official Samsung account and then added it to your phone.
+First, if you’ve got a Samsung phone, you’re going to be asked for your Samsung account password before you can reset it.
+It is required, especially when you have created an official Samsung account and then added it to your phone.

 There is evidence that some data may remain on a phone even after it’s been reset.
 To be extra careful, you will have to encrypt the phone before resetting it:

 Follow these steps to encrypt and protect your phone: